 You could also try microwaving a small bowl of 2 tbsp white vinegar and 1 cup water for a couple of minutes.
 Then let the microwave air out.
 The vinegar will absorb the bad smells.

 To clean the rubber seal around the door, dip your sponge in a little baking soda and rub it in then remove the residue with warm water.
 To tackle a really greasy microwave glass door, make a mixture of warm water and vinegar in equal parts and this should be enough.

 Cleaning with baking soda is a good idea as it's tough on grub and works well both inside and when cleaning a microwave door and its exterior.
-You can try using dish soap if yours isn't so bad and if you need something more hardcore, spray an all-purpose cleaner like HG microwave combi cleaner onto a wet sponge and scrub away any residue.
+You can try using dish soap if yours isn't so bad and if you need something more hardcore, spray an all-purpose cleaner like HG microwave combi cleaner, (available from Amazon), onto a wet sponge and scrub away any residue.

 Note: When cleaning a microwave's exterior, don’t spray any cleaning solution directly onto the microwave as you may risk getting cleaner in the vent holes.
 Instead, spray on a wet cloth or sponge and wipe all over the surface.
 Dry off with a clean paper towel and dust with a duster.

-- If yours is an on-show stainless steel microwave, use our guide to cleaning stainless steel to find out more.
+If yours is an on-show stainless steel microwave, our guide on cleaning stainless steel can help you to achieve sparkling results!

 How to remove stuck on food in a microwave

 For any stuck on, spattered food spots you might find on the walls or ceiling of your microwave (even following the lemon and vinegar methods above) try the following: